GK Distribution

 - Play ball to full-backs.

-- Plays around a narrow press.
+- Effectively bypasses a narrow central high press.

 Flanks